json-born/json-born.github.io/content/posts/building-a-minimal-doom-wad-loader.md

 - Prints the WAD header information for quick verification.
 - Lists all lumps and their positions and sizes.
 - Looks up a specific lump (in this case, `PLAYPAL`) and reads it into a vector.
-- Prints the first 32 bytes in hexadecimal — a quick sanity check that I’m reading real data and not zeroes or garbage.
+- Prints the first 32 bytes in hexadecimal: a quick sanity check that I’m reading real data and not zeroes or garbage.

 It’s not polished, but it’s practical and also very temporary.